Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You’ll never have to settle for boring beige if you choose these graduated compression socks.

-They come in 3-packs with several bright colors and patterns.
+These graduated compression socks come in 3-packs with several bright colors and patterns.
 It’ll be hard for anyone to guess their real purpose by looking at them.

 To get the right fit, you’ll need to know your shoe size and the circumference of your calf.
+We feel this is the best compression socks during pregnancy.

 If you don’t have a tape measure, don’t worry.
 Wrap a piece of string or even headphone cords around the thickest part of your calf muscle.
 Then hold that up against a ruler or yardstick to figure out the measurement.